aloha-fim/speculator/README.md

 ![picture](/img/followsschema.png)

 3. The final schema will adhere to 1NF, 2NF, 3NF, and BCNF (NF - normal form)
+---
 ![picture](/img/schema.png)

-Once all use cases have been completed will the database schema be able to finalize.
+Once all use cases have been completed will the finalized database schema be available.